What Is A Unicorn Company? What Makes A Billion-Dollar Business?

 22nd February 2022

 Many investable entrepreneurs dream of becoming a ‘unicorn’.
-The term was first coined by venture capitalist Aileen Lee back in 2013.
-At that time, there were only 39 unicorn startups in existence.
-Today, there are more than 900 unicorn startups around the world.
+Venture capitalist Aileen Lee first coined the term in 2013.
+At that time, there were only 39 unicorn startups.
+Today, there are more than 900 unicorn startups worldwide.

 What is a unicorn?